Supporting Parents and Teachers To Use Interactive Communication Tools

 What you can do as a principal

 Technology is central to the lives of students as it is to the lives of their teachers and parents.
-The use of technology to engage parents in dialongue and learning should be strategic in approach so as to understand any challenges.
-It is important to be up to date with security and privacy laws, while also being open to trialing new technologies.
+It is important for all users to be up to date with security and privacy laws, while also being open to trialing new technologies.
+Technology also provides opportunity to engage parents in their children's learning.

 Some options include: